pyrddlgym-project/pyRDDLGym/docs/jax.rst

       * - end_entropy_coeff
         - Ending entropy regularization coeffient
       * - init_sigma
-        - Initial standard deviation
+        - Initial standard deviation of meta policy
       * - max_kl_update
         - Maximum bound on kl-divergence between successive updates
       * - min_reward_scale
-        - Minimum reward scaling factor if ``scale_reward = True``
+        - Minimum scaling factor for ``scale_reward``
       * - optimizer
-        - Name of optimizer from optax to use
+        - Name of optimizer from ``optax``
       * - optimizer_kwargs_mu
-        - kwargs to pass to optimizer constructor for mean, i.e. ``learning_rate``
+        - Arguments for optimizer constructor for mean such as ``learning_rate``
       * - optimizer_kwargs_sigma
-        - kwargs to pass to optimizer constructor for std, i.e. ``learning_rate``
+        - Arguments for optimizer constructor for std such as ``learning_rate``
       * - scale_reward
-        - Whether to apply reward scaling during parameter updates
+        - Whether to apply reward scaling in parameter updates
       * - sigma_range
-        - Clipping bounds for standard deviation
+        - Clipping bounds for standard deviation of meta policy
       * - start_entropy_coeff
         - Starting entropy regularization coeffient
       * - super_symmetric
         - Whether to use super-symmetric sampling for standard deviation
       * - super_symmetric_accurate
-        - Whether to use the accurate formula for super symmetric sampling
+        - Whether to use the accurate formula for super symmetric sampling in the paper

-.. collapse:: Possible settings for ``[Training]`` section
+.. collapse:: Possible config parameters under ``[Optimize]``

-    .. list-table:: ``[Training]``
+    .. list-table:: ``[Optimize]``
       :widths: 40 80
       :header-rows: 1

       * - Setting
         - Description
-      * - dashboard
-        - Whether to display training results in a dashboard
       * - epochs
-        - Maximum number of iterations of gradient descent
+        - Maximum number of iterations
       * - key
-        - An integer to seed the RNG with for reproducibility
+        - RNG seed for JAX
       * - model_params
-        - Dictionary of hyper-parameter values to pass to the model relaxation
+        - Dict of hyper-parameter values for the model relaxation
       * - policy_hyperparams
-        - Dictionary of hyper-parameter values to pass to the policy
+        - Dict of hyper-parameter values for the policy
+      * - print_hyperparams
+        - Whether to print the planner hyper-parameters
       * - print_progress
-        - Whether to print the progress bar from the planner to console
+        - Whether to show the progress bar
       * - print_summary
-        - Whether to print summary information from the planner to console
+        - Whether to print the planner summary
-      * - restart_epochs
-        - Number of consecutive epochs without progress to restart optimizer
       * - stopping_rule
-        - A stopping criterion for the optimizer, subclass of ``JaxPlannerStoppingRule``
+        - Type of ``JaxPlannerStoppingRule`` for stopping the optimizer
       * - stopping_rule_kwargs
-        - kwargs to pass to stopping rule constructor
+        - Arguments for stopping rule constructor
       * - test_rolling_window
-        - Smoothing window over which to calculate test return
+        - Smoothing window for test return calculation
       * - train_seconds
-        - Maximum seconds to train for
+        - Maximum seconds to iterate

 Constraints on Action-Fluents